Shenandoah University Libraries use the WorldShare ILL platform to manage interlibrary borrowing and lending.

 Sign in to your account from the library home page or the upper right corner of the screen in WorldCat Discovery.
 We recommend using the Chrome browser.

-Log in to WorldShare ILL using your SU network ID and password, the same one you use for Canvas or Hornet Hub.
-If prompted to select a service, choose "SU Current Student, Faculty & Staff."
+Log in to Interlibrary Loan using your SU email address and password.
+If prompted to select a service, choose "SU Current Student, Faculty, & Staff."
 To simplify future logins, you can check the box to remember your selection.

-Later, you can use WorldShare ILL to monitor the status of your interlibrary loan requests and to access PDF copies of articles provided to you.
+Later, you can log in to monitor the status of your interlibrary loan requests and to access PDF copies of articles provided to you.

-To request journal articles, please use this article request form.
+To request a journal article, please use this article request form.

 Before you submit an interlibrary loan request, please check for available content in these locations:

-Please allow at least two weeks for delivery of your interlibrary loan.
+Please allow two weeks for delivery of books via interlibrary loan.
+Digital copies of articles typically arrive within three days.

 If you have questions regarding interlibrary loan or document delivery, please call the Interlibrary Loan Office at (540) 545-7318, toll-free at (877) 289-4611, or email Sharon Gochenour at email@example.com.

-Interlibrary Loan (ILL) is a service provided exclusively for SU students, faculty and staff.
+Interlibrary Loan (ILL) is a service provided exclusively for current SU students, faculty and staff.
 Books, scores and copies of journal articles needed for research may be borrowed or copied from other libraries in Virginia or elsewhere in the United States.
-This service is available for any item not owned by the University Libraries, or items that are missing or damaged.
+This service is available for items not owned by the University Libraries, or items that are missing or damaged.

 Some SU students who receive their instruction off-campus (distance education) may request the document delivery of books and journal articles.
-For more information, see the Materials by Mail page or contact Circulation Supervisor Christine Forbes at (540) 665-5424.
+For more information, see the Materials by Mail page or contact Access Services Coordinator Bridget Reddy.

 The library will not process any ILL requests if the patron has overdue ILL items or charges.
 Loans not picked up within 30 days will be returned to the lending library.